Global Development at UEA

 The curriculum is designed to meet the growing industry demand for expertise in behavioural science and data analytics.
 You’ll engage in discussions and design policies for global development using advanced quantitative methods, building a solid foundation in behavioural analysis, to inform policy formulation.
 The programme covers the conceptual foundations of behavioural science and applies them to key policy areas such as education, health, finance, agriculture, technology adoption, gender, and government decision-making, using contemporary examples and evidence.
 You’ll also learn advanced data analysis techniques, including econometrics and machine learning, with practical seminars and workshops using STATA software to enhance your skills in empirical research and data interpretation.

-You’ll have the flexibility to tailor the course to your interests by selecting module options from both our School and other UEA departments.
-For your final project, you can choose to develop your research skills through a dissertation in an area of your choice, or opt for a work placement to apply your learned skills in a real-world environment.
+You’ll have the flexibility to tailor the course to your interests and career aspirations by selecting module options from both our school and other UEA departments.
+For your final project, you can choose to develop your research skills through a dissertation in an area of your choice, or opt for a work placement to apply your skills in a real-world environment.
 Upon graduation, you’ll be well equipped with the advanced skills and knowledge needed to succeed in this dynamic field.

 The course is designed around the following learning outcomes:

-You’ll be assessed using a variety of methods, including presentations, essays and a dissertation or work placement.
-Further assessment methods will differ depending on the optional modules you choose.
+You’ll be assessed through a range of methods, including presentations, essays, and either a dissertation or a work placement.
+The specific assessment formats will vary depending on the optional modules you choose.

 UK and International fee-paying students.
 Choose UK or International above to see relevant information.
 The entry point is in September each year.